DiMarzio Air Classic Humbucker Set

 The mid-1990s are a heady time for DiMarzio.
 You can see that in all the releases of that era.
 The Chopper.
 Cruiser.
 Pro Track.
 Norton.
 Air Norton.
 Air Zone.
 Super 3.
 Evolution.
 All examples of some of what is hitting the streets during that time.

 Let me get this out of the way.
-DiMarzio’s range of PAF offerings does not particularly impress my sonic palate.
+DiMarzio’s range of PAF offerings can be a little bit here and a little bit there.
 They get all the marketing right.
 Words like sweet, balance, clarity, defined, transparent, dynamic, and so on.
 And they even try to reference Seth Lover.
-They even manage some fan favorites, such as the discontinued Virtual PAF series and the current 36th Anniversary line.
+They do have some fan favorites, such as the discontinued Virtual PAF series and the current 36th Anniversary line.

 Installation

 For this assessment, I am installing the Air Classic set in a double-hum guitar.
 The wiring harness on this guitar has Bourns 500k pots, a Switchcraft 12120X 3-way toggle, and Pure Tone 1/4″ jack.
 Each pickup is wired to an independent 3-way mini-toggle so that each humbucker can go from series to split to parallel.
-During installation, I hit the friction points with some Lizard Spit Slick Nutz.
 The guitar is tuned to E standard with a regular 9-42 set.

 What is Airbucker technology?